CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

----
+# Lab 01: Get Started with Transact-SQL
-lab:
+### Estimated Duration: 30 minutes
-    title: 'Get Started with Transact-SQL'
+In this lab, you will use some basic SELECT queries to retrieve data from the **AdventureWorks** database.
-    module: 'Module 1: Getting Started with Transact-SQL'
+### Lab objectives
----
+In this lab, you will complete the following tasks:

-# Get Started with Transact-SQL
+- Task 1: Use SELECT queries to retrieve data

-In this exercise, you will use some basic SELECT queries to retrieve data from the **AdventureWorks** database.
+- Task 2: Work with data types

-> **Note**: This exercise assumes you have created the sample **AdventureWorks** database.
+- Task 3: Handle NULL values

-## Use SELECT queries to retrieve data
+## Task 1: Use SELECT queries to retrieve data

 The SELECT statement is the primary Transact-SQL statement used to query tables in a database.